OPM/ResInsight/Documentation/UsersGuide/WellPaths.md

 After completing the wizard, the wells imported are accessible as Items under the  ![](images/WellCollection.png) **Wells** item in the **Project Tree**.

-The trajectory data is not copied into the  ResInsight project as such.
+The trajectory data is not copied into the  ResInsight project as such, but is stored in files in a directory called <ProjectFileName>_wellpaths in the same directory as your project file.

 ### Well Trajectory visualization